 Male fertility and virility: what they have in common and what differentiates them

-That is why we are going to talk in depth about male fertility, about its relationship (or not) with virility and to break down those taboos that have no reason to exist.
+That is why we are going to talk in depth about male fertility, its relationship (or not) with virility and to break down those taboos that have no reason to exist.

 What is male fertility?

-The concept of fertility means the same for men as for women: the ability of that person to reproduce.
+The concept of fertility means the same for men as it does for women: the ability of that person to reproduce.
 There are those who are able to conceive a child naturally, and there are those who need professional help or even who cannot have children.

 Obviously the reproductive organs are different and that is why, when we talk about male or female infertility, we mean that the cause that causes the problem is different.